Functional medicine is a system biology-driven approach to health that delves deeper into the causes of illness and creates tailored treatment plans.

 Functional medicine, on the other hand, aims to identify and address the causes of illness by taking into account genetics, environmental elements and lab findings.
 Furthermore, it seeks to comprehend how diet and lifestyle have an effect on one’s health status.

-Functional medicine physicians frequently utilize a variety of approaches when working with patients.
+Functional medicine physicians frequently utilise a variety of approaches when working with patients.
 These may include nutrigenomics, acupuncture and other alternative therapies.

 Conventional medicine, on the other hand, relies heavily on medications and surgery as primary methods for treating known disorders.
 This can only be done by licensed medical doctors who have completed their schooling at accredited medical schools and been granted MD degrees.